 (Added by Stats.
 2020, Ch.
 364, Sec.
 3. (SB 1189) Effective January 1, 2021.)

-*Framing or Rough Carpentry cannot count as unrelated trade.
+*Framing or Rough Carpentry cannot be counted as an unrelated trade.

-An applicant applying for B-General Building license must have 4 years of journeyman level experience performing or directly supervising framing or rough carpentry AND two unrelated core trades (e.g., Plumbing, Electrical, HVAC, Roofing, Concrete, etc.)
+An applicant applying for a B-General Building license must have four (4) years of journeyman-level experience performing or directly supervising framing or rough carpentry AND two (2) unrelated core trades (e.g., plumbing, electrical, HVAC, roofing, concrete).

 Framing or Rough Carpentry experience is REQUIRED for the B-General Building classification.